QAFlag/qaflag.com/docs/playwright/find.md

 Using the [locator](/docs/playwright/locator) method is perfectly fine, but we can do better.
 The `find` method is its cousin and performs the same task; however, it wraps additional querying enhancements that can make writing selectors substantially more intuitive and easier to read.

-Firstly you can do anything with `find` that you can do with locator.
+Everything you learend from the [locator](/docs/playwright/locator) section still works here, because both return a `PlaywrightValue`.
+And you can pass any selector that you'd use with `locator` to `find` as well.

 These will yield identical results:

 ```typescript
 const resultsFromLocator = context.locator("table");